Fifteen Million Merits: Music

-The episode features an original soundtrack by Stephen McKeon.
-McKeon agreed with Lyn that the score should use live musicians and sound "natural" as a contrast to the artificiality of the setting.
+The episode features an original soundtrack by Stephen McKeon, who agreed with Lyn that the score should use live musicians and sound "natural" as a contrast to the artificiality of the setting.
 The music for Bing's character is Western in genre, chosen to match his cell's personalised theme and to evoke the symbolism of a hero in Western film, which Bing unsuccessfully tries to embody by "saving" Abi.

 The music for pornography channel WraithBabes features voices by Tara Lee, McKeon's daughter, who was 16 years old at the time.
 The scene in which Bing works hard to achieve enough merits to enter Hot Shot is five minutes long; the music had to build throughout, and McKeon used a sample of an exercise bike in his composition.
 The song "Anyone Who Knows What Love Is (Will Understand)" by Irma Thomas was chosen by Brooker to stand out from the dystopic setting; he wanted a catchy song with a 1960s style.
 It recurs in later Black Mirror episodes.